Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 For many nonprofits, fleet is the second highest expense line of their organization after salaries, but this expense line does not always receive the attention it needs.
 Changing this dynamic can have positive repercussions on a financial, operational, and reputational level, with a significant return on investment for the organization.
-As fleet is mission critical to nonprofit organizations for delivering programs, fleet solution should be a top priority, of which managing risk is an important component.
+As fleet is mission critical to nonprofit organizations for delivering programs, fleet management best practices should be a top priority, of which managing risk is an important component.

 There are many elements, however, to a risk management approach and certainly one size does not fit all.
 There is an increasing trend in larger organization towards self-insurance to not only minimize premium costs, but also volatility.
 Self-insurance is usually mixed within a hybrid model that addresses needs across different types of financial risk with an ultimate goal of saving money for the organization.